zer2/fantasy-basketball-optimizer/about/turnovers.md

 So turnovers actually end up having a low-ish likelihood of mattering, though not in a unique way compared to other categories

-### Each category

-Each Category does not have the same concept of a "tipping point", so this effect is not relevant

-## Part 2: The need for consistent advantage
+## Need for consistent advantage

 Most players are interested in winning their league, not just doing well generally.
 This may seem like a pedantic distinction but it is actually quite important.
 Winning a league requires winning head-to-head matchups consistently, and in the Each Categories context, preferably by large margins.
 This is difficult to accomplish while also trying to win the turnovers category.

-Note what happens to the tipping point probabilities when we start with some advantage
+Note what happens to the tipping point probabilities from the last section when we start with some advantage

  | Advantage  | Points    | Rebounds    | Assists    | Steals    | Blocks    | Threes    | Turnovers    | Free Throw \%   | Field Goal \%   |
 |----:|:------|:------|:------|:------|:------|:------|:------|:---------|:---------|